craftcms/stripe/README.md

 ### Checkout Events

 Customize the parameters sent to Stripe when generating a Checkout session by listening to the `craft\stripe\services\Checkout::EVENT_BEFORE_START_CHECKOUT_SESSION` event.
-The `craft\stripe\events\CheckoutSessionEvent` will have a `sessionData` property containing the request data that is about to be sent with the Stripe API client.
+The `craft\stripe\events\CheckoutSessionEvent` will have a `params` property containing the request data that is about to be sent with the Stripe API client.
 You may modify or extend this data to suit your application—whatever the value of the property is after all handlers have been invoked is passed verbatim to the API client:

 ```php
 craft\base\Event::on(